 This second question doesn’t influence the participants’ responses —and this means that the question doesn’t cultivate any biases in respondents.

-Closed-ended should not always be thought of as a simple question that anyone can easily answer merely because they do not require a detailed answer.
+Close-ended questions should not always be thought of as simple questions that anyone can easily answer merely because they do not require a detailed answer.

-To make a question a closed-ended, there is a certain way you should phrase it.
-In his book, Conversationally Speaking, Alan Garner suggests that you use these few words to begin closed-ended questions:
+To make a question a close-ended, there is a certain way you should phrase it.
+In his book Conversationally Speaking, Alan Garner suggests that you use these few words to begin close-ended questions:

-Using these words, here’s a list of some examples of closed-ended questions you can use:
+Using these words, here’s a list of some examples of close-ended questions you can use:

 - Are you happy with your experience when using our site?